SoftwareAG/c8y-releasenotes/content/release-10-7-0/announcements-10-7-0.md

 This change may affect developers building Cumulocity IoT UI extensions or custom web applications.
 It may also affect existing extensions and web applications.

 An important change is the ngx-bootstrap module's import.
-Now, when importing a module, such as BsModalRef, you need to specify the exact directive to import from:
+Now, when importing a module, such as BsModalRef, you must specify the exact directive to import from:

 	import { BsModalRef } from 'ngx-bootstrap/modal';